benedictlouis/CloudStack-Group7/Cloudstack Documentation_Group 7.md

 ### 2. Software Requirements

-- This installation guide is done with  Ubuntu 24.04 (Noble Numbat).
+- This installation guide is done with  Ubuntu Server 24.04 (Noble Numbat).
 It is recommended to start with a fresh, minimal installation of this OS to avoid potential software conflicts.

 ### 3. Initial System Configuration